yusuf-csdev/Hipo-Labs-QA-Automation-Internship-Assignment/README.md

 # Hipo-Labs-QA-Automation-Internship-Assignment
-This is the assignment done for Hipo Labs QA Automation Internship postion.
+This is the assignment done for Hipo Labs QA Automation Internship position.